m3o7/canon-diy-remote-control/README.md

 Canon DIY remote control
 ========================

-how to hack your triggertrap mobile dongle to work with an arduino
+How to hack your triggertrap mobile dongle to work with an Arduino

+This github-repository contains everything you need to connect your [Triggertrap-mobile-dongle](http://triggertrap.com/products/triggertrap-mobile-kits/for-canon/) to an Arduino.
+Even if you do not have the Trigger-trap you find all information to either build your own, or how to at least easily trigger your camera with a simple button.

 # Shopping List
 1. [Arduino Leonardo](http://arduino.cc/en/Main/arduinoBoardLeonardo)